KI7MT/git-remote-demo/README.md

 touch ~/.ssh/config && chmod 644 ~/.ssh/config
 ```

-With a text edit, browse, and open the config file the following content.
-The identity files
-should match those that we created earlier.
+With a text edit, browse to and open config file adding the following content.
+The identities should match those that we created earlier.

 ```bash
 Host github.com